cenonn/resample/_sources/tutorial/basic.rst.txt

     bootstrap = rs.boot(score["mec"], np.var)

-The ``boot`` function will then perform 1,000 boostrap simulations by default.
+The ``boot`` function will then perform 1,000 bootstrap simulations by default.

 A few things to note: